Chiromo

 Chiromo is a town in southern Malawi by the Shire River.

+Name

 The Nairobi suburb of Chiromo near Westlands, as well as University of Nairobi Chiromo Campus and Nairobi's Chiromo Road got their name from this town.
 Ewart Grogan saw the two rivers that met in that Nairobi area reminding him of the village in southern Malawi and named the place Chiromo.
 Chiromo means “joining of the streams”.

 Transport

 It is served by a Station on the national railway system, the railway line extends to Blantyre.